rafapb/nd00333_AZMLND_Capstone/README.md

 * Export the model to support [ONNX](https://docs.microsoft.com/en-us/azure/machine-learning/concept-onnx).
 * Retrain the model periodically with more recent data and [monitor data drift](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-monitor-datasets?tabs=python).
+* Repeat this process on data from more complex electric power grids with more nodes, prosumers, energy storage, etc.